-Now, conventional economics has no interest in the differential profits of the oil companies, and it certainly has nothing to say about relationship between these differential profits and regional wars.
-Differential profit is perhaps of some interest to financial analysts.
-Middle-East wars are the business of experts in international relations and security analysts.
-And since each of these phenomena belongs to a completely separate realm of society, no one has ever thought of relating them in the first place.

-And yet, as it turns out, these phenomena are not simply related.
+Now, conventional economics has no interest in the differential profits of the oil companies, and it certainly has nothing to say about the relationship between these differential profits and regional wars.
+Differential profit is perhaps of some interest to financial analysts, and Middle-East wars are the business of experts in international relations and security analysts.
+But since each of these phenomena belongs to a completely separate realm of society, no one has ever thought of relating them in the first place.
+And yet, these phenomena are not simply related.
 In fact, they could be thought of as two sides of the very same process - namely, the global accumulation of capital as power.
+The chart depicts three remarkable relationships.